profhsgill/HSG.Numerics/Readme.md

 ## Examples

-One example for each F#, C# and VB is given below.

-More examples can be found in the 'examples' folder
+One example is given below for F#, C# and VB.
+More can be found at project github repo [HSG.Numerics](https://github.com/profhsgill/HSG.Numerics)

 `F#`